TheBrightman468/Project-Rock-Paper-Scissors/pseudocode.md

-Write a function that plays a single round of rock paper scissors
+Write a function that plays a single round of rock paper scissors.

 Function accepts two parameters: playerSelection and computerSelection
+    function playRound(playerSelection, computerSelection) {

+    }

-playerSelection must be case-insensitive
+playerSelection must be case-insensitive; use toUpperCase method
+    return playerSelection.toUpperCase() === "ROCK";

 Function should Return a string that declares the winner and the result of the round i.e "You lose!
 Paper beats Rock".